TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Banner Current

 ```
-Visualize directory data with the JumpCloud Dashboard PowerShell module!
+Visualize directory data using the new JumpCloud Dashboard PowerShell module!
 Follow this link to learn more: https://github.com/TheJumpCloud/jumpcloud-dashboard/wiki
 ```